ethz-let/MathJax-Node-Accessibility-Demo/readme.md

 The point of this application is to provide a service which
 1. converts plain LaTeX syntax into rendered (SVG) formulas
 2. and also includes invisible MathML & Speaktext to the output.
-The output is sent back to the client.

 ## Summary: